 MMIS 623 Ethics in Computing (3 credits)

-Building on a foundation in classical ethics, we examine the impact of the computer and the Internet on our society.
-Topics include ethical decision making; professional codes; whistleblowing; computer crime; copyrights, patents and intellectual property; privacy; and risk management.
-Students analyze case studies and write a research paper.
+In this course we examine the impact of the computer and the Internet on our society.
+Topics include ethical decision-making and frameworks, professional codes, free speech, intellectual property, cybercrime, privacy, security, and digital identity.